mobeigi/HTML-Tags/README.md

 TripTags Project
 =========
+**This was the project outcome for the SENG2021 course in Semester 2, 2014**

 Everyone takes photographs on their trips, whether it is a short trip to the mall or a round the world adventure.
 Photographs are an integral component of everyone’s trips.
 It allows people to share memories and experiences with friends and family in a way words cannot describe.
 However, it is difficult to share ones experiences on a trip by showcasing images in an album.
 There is no connection between trip locations and images taken at a location.
 This makes judging a tourist location difficult which can lead to misinterpretation of the area.